teddymalhan/CommitWise/docs/design_choices.md

 ## Conclusion

 These software design choices ensure that **CommitWise** is built with scalability, maintainability, and performance in mind.
 By integrating industry-standard technologies and best practices, the application is well-prepared for production use and can easily evolve to meet future requirements.

----

-You can place this document in your `docs/` directory under the name `design_choices.md` or another relevant file name.
-This will serve as a comprehensive reference for your design decisions and demonstrate your understanding of software architecture to potential employers or collaborators.